Panda-Shawn/DFWLayer/README.md

 # Differentiable Frank-Wolfe Optimization Layer

 This repo contains code accompaning the paper, **DFWLayer: Differentiable Frank-Wolfe Optimization Layer**.
-DFWLayer is a differentiable optimization layer which accelerates both the optimization and backprogation procedure with non-differentiable norm constraints.
+DFWLayer is a differentiable optimization layer which accelerates both the optimization and backprogation procedure with norm constraints.

 ## Dependencies